emilymaitan/PAE_EM4/README.md

 Branches with fix_ will be deleted as soon as I'm done debugging.

 ## Usage
-Before this project can be used, the dependencies need to be downloaded through Composer.
+Before this project can be used, the dependencies need to be downloaded through Composer. <br>
 1. Download composer [here](https://getcomposer.org/download/) if you have not yet done so, either locally or globally.
 A smart IDE (like PhpStorm, which I use) may perform this step for you.
 2. Execute "install".